Prostate Cancer Treatment Through Cryotherapy

 Exploring Your Options in Topeka, KS

 It is important to thoroughly discuss the possibility of cryotherapy and various other treatment options with your physician in order to find the right solution for you and your case of prostate cancer.
-If you are considering cryotherapy and would like more information from the providers at Rupp Urology Clinic about this process, please call (785) 354-7877 today to set up an appointment at our local office.
+If you are considering cryotherapy and would like more information from the providers at Rupp Urology Clinic about this process, please call (785) 354-7877 today to set up an appointment at our office in Topeka, KS.